apache/kylin/website/_docs/howto/howto_backup_metadata.md

 ## Backup metadata with binary package

-Sometimes you need to backup the Kylin's metadata store from hbase to your disk file system.
+Sometimes you need to backup the Kylin's metadata store from mysql to your disk file system.
 In such cases, assuming you're on the hadoop CLI(or sandbox) where you deployed Kylin, you can go to KYLIN_HOME and run :

 {% highlight Groff markup %}